 First of all, starting from the area seems not too hard, to be covered with Zimmerit coating.
 By using the WAVE Epoxy Putty, continue little by little.

 I used the coating rollers for a base.
 I carved the small part with the metal spatula and shaping plastic runners properly.

 The WAVE epoxy putty hardens in 3 hours.
-I recommend to use it little by little on the complicated surface, because the putty becomes hard in an hour when the temperature is around 30 degrees centigrade.
+I recommend using it little by little on the complicated surface because the putty becomes hard in an hour when the temperature is around 30 degrees centigrade.

 This part is the most difficult.
 I put a coating radially like fireworks focusing on the big rivets.